Guide to Improving Application Cycle Time

 For some robots, the 6th axis rotates slowly, so efforts should be made to minimize these motions during path planning.
 By properly designing the symmetry of the gripper and the placing position of the workpiece, reliance on the 6th axis can be reduced, thus improving the robot’s operation speed and cycle time.

-Increasing the blend radius can create a smoother and more continuous path for robot movement when setting the intermediate waypoint.
+Increasing the blend radius can create a smoother and more continuous path for robot movement when setting the intermediate point.
 A smooth path reduces the acceleration and deceleration time of the robot, thus improving the overall move speed and path planning efficiency.

 • Decrease the Z-axis lifting height.